The Durham LLB

 - Evidence and Criminal Process (20 credits)

 In the final year, you will study one compulsory 40-credit Dissertation module and four optional modules.
-Students must choose at least three modules (60 credits) from Level 3 (with an indicative list given below), with the possibility to select one module from Level 2.
+You will choose at least three modules (60 credits) from Level 3 (with an indicative list given below), with the possibility to select one module from Level 2.
 It may also be possible for you, at the discretion of the departments concerned, to elect to take a 20-credit module from the open modules offered by another department at Durham University at second or third year (although if the chosen module is at Level 2, you will not be entitled to choose a Level 2 Law module).

 - Company Law (20 credits)